• Style Guides

 Sonny and Cher

 Cher‘s style has changed a lot throughout the decades, but one era that I have always admired when it comes to Cher is her ’60s/’70s period.
-Always the bohemian babe, Cher would always be out and about rocking mini dresses, fringe vests, and crochet anything – too cute!
+Always the bohemian babe, Cher would always be out and about rocking mini dresses, fringe vests, and crocheting anything – too cute!

 Shop Cher’s Closet